 A guide to risk-based repricing

-In this guide we look at why so many credit cardholders saw, and continue to see, their prices adjusted, which lenders are at it and whether providers are doing enough to protect consumers when they move the goalposts.
+In this guide, we look at why so many credit cardholders saw their prices adjusted, and why to a lesser extent they continue to see them being adjusted.
+We also look at which lenders have been known to reprice their cards and whether providers are doing enough to protect consumers when they move the goalposts. .

 For more practical information if your interest rate has been increased see our guide on the right to reject rate rises, available here.